Elena' s AI Blog

 git pull upstream master

-Sometimes we do not want to keep the changes that are already committed.
+Sometimes we do not want to keep changes that are already committed.
 Let’s consider the following cases of when and how we revert or disregard these changes.

 GitHub Docs “Reverting a commit” state that reverting a commit is a commit, and it is good practice reverting commits “order from newest to oldest.”
 Use “git log” to check the commit history and hashes of commits.